 In the end I signed up for Kayte’s Campfire course which was a massive turning point.
-All of sudden someone was asking me the right questions which helped me reflect on why I wanted to write about Cornwall, Running and Lifestyle, and why I wanted to grow my blog.
+All of sudden someone was asking me the right questions.
+I was able to reflect on why I wanted to have Cornwall blog that also covered running and lifestyle, and why I wanted to it to grow.
 It was a much needed process that I still rely on when I feel a bit stuck or uninspired.

 1. What Are The Values That Underpin Your Blog or Brand?

 Consider your brand values as the foundations for your brand identity.
 Knowing these will help steer your writing direction and inform the angle you take on your subject areas.

 Try and think about the words or statements you’d use to describe your blog or brand.
 These are your values.
 When it came to writing down the values I attribute to this Cornwall and running blog, I came up with words like, “adventurous”, “honest”, “off the beaten path” and “energetic”.
 These words, and many others, still direct my content across all platforms.